-Carbon outer with Aramid reinforcements.
-Combines the stiffness of carbon fiber with the excellent tensile strength of Aramid.
+Proprietary carbon outer with Aramid reinforcements.
+Combines the stiffness of carbon fiber and the excellent tensile strength of Aramid.
 Our full wet vacuum bag and foam core allows us to artfully balance strength and weight.
 For those that want significantly greater durability than StarLite, yet value a lightweight canoe.
 Exterior resin coated for maximum weight savings.

 Color: Black carbon weave.